apache/flink/docs/java_api_guide.md

 Iteration Operators
 -------------------

-Iterations implement loops in Stratosphere programs.
+Iterations implement loops in Flink programs.
 The iteration operators encapsulate a part of the program and execute it repeatedly, feeding back the result of one iteration (the partial solution) into the next iteration.
-There are two types of iterations in Stratosphere: **BulkIteration** and **DeltaIteration**.
+There are two types of iterations in Flink: **BulkIteration** and **DeltaIteration**.

 This section provides quick examples on how to use both operators.
 Check out the [Introduction to Iterations](iterations.html) page for a more detailed introduction.